-The County anticipates that the proceeds of the Bonds will be escrowed and used to redeem certain outstanding maturities of the County's General Obligation Public Facilities Refunding Bonds of 2005 (the "Refunded Bonds"), and to pay costs of issuing the Bonds.
+The County anticipates that the proceeds of the Bonds will be escrowed and used to redeem certain outstanding maturities of the County's General Obligation Public Facilities and Refunding Bonds of 2003, General Obligation Public Facilities Bonds of 2007, and General Obligation Public Facilities Bonds of 2008 (collectively, the "Refunded Bonds"), and to pay costs of issuing the Bonds.
 The escrowed funds will be applied to redeem the Refunded Bonds on the respective dates and at the respective redemption prices set forth in Appendix E hereto.
 The County is issuing the Bonds to advance refund the Refunded Bonds in order to realize savings on debt service costs.
 As a result of the refunding, net present value savings will be obtained by the County.
 The Refunded Bonds are more fully described in Appendix E hereto.